Sleeping Dogs (video game): Canceled spin-off

 Triad Wars is a canceled spin-off to Sleeping Dogs, which was scheduled to be released in 2015.
 The game was initially planned to be released as a PC online game with more massively multiplayer online (MMO) elements, with the central goal being to "rise to power as a criminal kingpin of the Triad underworld".
 It featured the same map as the original Sleeping Dogs.

 In October 2013, United Front Games confirmed that a game, titled Triad Wars, set within Sleeping Dogs' universe was in production.
 The developer confirmed that it would be published by Square Enix, and would be shown to the public in 2014.
 Triad Wars was described by the developers as "something we've wanted to do for ages but just never had the chance.
 But now we do."
 United Front Games teased that Triad Wars would be a PC online game on September 19, 2014.
 An announcement trailer premiered on September 22, 2014.
 In early 2015, the game entered its beta-testing stage.
 It was announced in December 2015 that the game would be shutting down.
 Developer United Front Games announced the closure on Twitter and the Triad Wars forums.
 The developers published a statement saying "We've loved seeing how you've played Triad Wars but we know it wasn't right for many of you."

 Film adaptation

 In March 2017, a live action film adaptation of the game was announced.
-It is being produced by Neal Moritz, with Donnie Yen starring as Wei Shen.
-A release date for the film has yet to be announced.
-In February 2018 Yen stated on various social media accounts that the film was in production.
+It was to be produced by Neal H. Moritz, with Donnie Yen starring as Wei Shen.
+A release date for the film was not announced.
+In February 2018, Yen stated on various social media accounts that the film was in production.
+In January 2025, Yen announced that the film was no longer in the works, stating via Zoom to Polygon that “I spent a lot of time and did a lot of work with these producers, and I even invested some of my own money into obtaining the drafts and some of the rights, [...]
+I waited for years.
+Years.
+And I really want to do it.
+I have all these visions in my head, and unfortunately… I don’t know, you know how Hollywood goes, right?
+I spent many, many years on it.
+It was an unfortunate thing.
+Well, onto better things."

+Later that month, Simu Liu stated on Twitter that he was working to bring the film adaptation to fruition, after having expressed interest in the project in the past.
+IGN reported in February 2025 that pre-production on the film had started and confirmed that Liu would produce as well as star as Wei Shen.
+In October 2025, Liu announced that a first draft of the script written by Tze Chun was completed.